7 Things You Must Have on Your Website (But Only If You Want Clients … )

 I tried to explain that my business didn’t really come from my website.
 But they didn’t care.
 No cool website … no cool business … no Boswells living in a cool mansion.

-That lesson, admittedly learned the hard way, underscores how vital a good website is.
-(And in fact, it’s even more vital today.)
+That lesson, admittedly learned the hard way, underscores how vital a good website is today.

 Whether we like it or not, our “book” is judged by its “cover” … err, its website.